Japanese Grand Prix: Alain Prost versus Ayrton Senna

 Prost and Senna were both beached and Prost got out of his car promptly, knowing he had won the championship with Senna's apparent retirement whilst Senna waved towards a group of Suzuka's track marshals, who ran up to the two interlocked cars.
 So they could separate the two cars, the marshals pushed Senna's car backwards onto the track, which put it in a dangerous position.
 The marshals then pushed his car forwards while Senna bump-started the engine, and he drove off.
 Even after being stalled for more than 30 seconds, the furious pace he and Prost had been running at put them both so far ahead of the rest of the field that Senna was still leading the race comfortably in front of Benetton driver Alessandro Nannini.
 Senna's front nose cone was damaged and going through the Degner bend, it came off; and he pitted to have it changed.
 Nannini had passed Senna while the Brazilian was in the pits, and after he stormed out of the pits, Senna drove as furiously as he had before, and within 2 laps while making up 2.5 seconds a lap on Nannini he caught and passed the Italian cleanly at the Casio chicane.
-Senna took the chequered flag, but the podium ceremony proceeded to be delayed.
+Senna took the chequered flag, but the podium ceremony was delayed.
 A meeting between Senna, Prost, the McLaren management and FIA officials including the very unpopular FIA and FISA president Jean-Marie Balestre took place immediately post-race.
 It was thought that Senna was going to be disqualified for receiving external non-team assistance, which was against the rules, but that rule had a loophole: the rule read that if a driver was deemed to be in a dangerous position, they could be push started.
 But much to almost the entire Formula One paddock's astonishment, it was deemed that Senna was to be disqualified for bypassing the chicane and the marked track after making his way down an escape road bordering the circuit.
 Cutting the chicane was in effect bypassing the track to gain an advantage – and this was illegal.
 But this rule was not enforced and generally ignored in those days if a driver was negatively affected in terms of where they stood in the race – which Senna was not.
-Nevertheless, the Brazilian Senna was infuriated by the decision – and he later said that he struggled to cope for a long time with what happened.
+Nevertheless, Senna was infuriated by the decision – and he later said that he struggled to cope for a long time with what happened.
 Nannini was handed the race victory as a result of Senna's disqualification, and McLaren appealed Senna's disqualification – which was not only denied by Balestre and the FIA but he was handed a $100,000 fine and a six-month suspension, both of which were eventually rescinded.
 Prost had won the Drivers' Championship for the third time – but this was not official until Senna's retirement from the Australian Grand Prix 2 weeks later, before which McLaren's appeal had been denied.